-CUE: The throwing arm is Peanut Butter, the opposite foot is Jelly, and they come together. cue: Use coloured bands or tape on each limb with the same two colours to come together.
+CUE: Non-throwing arm is pointed at the target so the arms form a J-shape cue: The throwing arm is Peanut Butter, the opposite foot is Jelly, and they come together. cue: Use coloured bands or tape on each limb with the same two colours to come together.